thelfer/tfel/docs/web/MohrCoulomb.md

 # Simplification of the MFront file : use of the `StandardElastoViscoPlasticity` brick

 The Mohr-Coulomb model has been introduced in the `StandardElastoViscoPlasticity` brick.

-The MFront file is very simplify : the whole model is contained in the brick and can be called by the keyword `MohrCoulomb`
+The `MFront` file is then very short: the whole model is contained in the brick and can be called by the keyword `MohrCoulomb`

 The MFront file is now:

 ~~~~{.cxx}
 @DSL Implicit;